 Myth #2: Seeing/looking at certain body parts is lust or will cause a man to lust

 I read one woman’s story about causing her cousin to “stumble”.
 She leaned forward in front of him and happened to see his eyes dart toward her chest.
-She realized that the neckline of her blouse was low enough that he had been able to see her breasts when she leaned forward, and she felt very guilty for having caused him to stumble.
-She had not realized that her neckline was that low.
+She realized that the neckline of her blouse was low enough that he had been able to see her breasts when she leaned forward, and she felt very guilty for having “caused” him to “stumble”.

 I don’t know what happened within that boy’s head when he saw cleavage.
 He was only ten years old.
 But this much I know: she did not cause him to sin.

 This particular myth goes with the previous one: a misunderstanding about what lust really is.
 The myth says to women, “If men see any cleavage, undergarment, or maybe even shoulder, they will lust after you!”
 It says to men, “If you look at any part of a woman between her neck and her knees, you have lusted after her.”